We Love Doodles

 9. The Black Maltipoo is a Relatively New Crossbreed

 Like many Poodle crossbreeds, Maltipoos were first bred in the United States to create a small, hypoallergenic, friendly family pet.
-They’re a relatively new mix, with the first Maltipoo dog being created in the 1990s, almost 30 years ago as of 2022.
+They’re a relatively new mix, with the first known Maltipoo dog being created in the 1990s, around 30 years ago as of 2023.
 The lineage of the first generation of Maltipoo puppies is different from the second; the first generation was created by breeding Maltese dogs with Poodles, and the second generation came from mixing two Maltipoos.

 10. A Black Maltipoo is Single-Coated